Mother granted waiver from Trump's travel ban to see dying 2-year-old son

 "Yemeni mother Shaima receives #MuslimBan visa waiver to see her dying child in a California hospital.
 We’re getting her here ASAP," the group tweeted.

-Swileh, a Yemeni national living in Egypt after fleeing her country's ravaging civil war, may be in California as early as Wednesday, her supporters said.
+Swileh — a Yemeni national now living in Cairo, Egypt after fleeing her country's ravaging civil war — is now scheduled to arrive at San Francisco International Airport on Wednesday night, supporters said.

+In a statement released through CAIR, Hassan on Tuesday thanked supporters and the doctors for all their work for his family.

-Swileh's husband, 22-year-old Ali Hassan, an American citizen with family in California, brought their son to the U.S. for treatment a few months ago, CAIR said.
+Swileh's husband, 22-year-old Ali Hassan, an American citizen living with family in Stockton, California, brought their son to the U.S. for treatment a few months ago, CAIR said.

 Doctors have told the family that Abdullah may not have much longer to live, Hassan and CAIR said.